 My book, A

-Century of the Madison Symphony Orchestra, will be
+Century of the Madison Symphony Orchestra, was published

-the MSO’s 100th season.
-This has been one of my major
+100th season.
+This has been one of my major post-retirement

-was kind of destined to write this book…or at least I’m
+destined to write this book…or at least I’m arrogant enough to

-arrogant enough to say that I’m uniquely qualified, having had
+say that I’m uniquely qualified, having had experience with

-experience with virtually every aspect of the MSO.
-I played in
+virtually every aspect of the MSO over the last 40+ years, I

 administration as MSO office manager in 1990s, and in the last